kubernetes/community/contributors/design-proposals/grow-volume-size.md

 * Not all PVCs will be resizable even if underlying volume plugin allows that.
 Only dynamically provisioned volumes which are explicitly enabled by an admin will be allowed to be resized.
 A plugin in admission controller will forbid size update for PVCs for which resizing is not enabled by the admin.
+* The design proposal for raw block devices should make sure that, users aren't able to resize raw block devices.

 ### Controller Manager resize